Visitor Medical Insurance

 • Asylee adjustment applicants:

-Need to undergo medical exam, including the vaccination assessment, just like any other adjustment of status applicant.
+Asylees need to undergo a medical exam, including the vaccination assessment, just like any other adjustment of status applicant.

-However, Form I693 should not be filed with the initial asylum-based I-485 application.
+However, a Form I-693 should not be filed with the initial asylum-based I-485 application.
 This information will be requested at the time of adjudication.

 Note: A medical exam is not required for other nonimmigrant visa applicants and nonimmigrants arriving at a port of entry, but the consular officer overseas or the inspector at the port of entry can require you to undergo an exam if there are reasons to believe that you might be inadmissible on medical grounds.